mihaipriboi/WRO_Future_Engineers_2024/README.md

 <br>

-**Potential Improvements:**
+**Potential Improvements**:

-The current motor driver, which has the capacity for two motors but is only using one, can be replaced with a custom-made PCB.
-This modification aims to reduce the robot's overall weight and size, thereby enhancing its efficiency and performance.
+- Replace the motor driver with a custom PCB to reduce weight and improve space utilization.
+- Add active cooling or heat sinks for enhanced thermal performance during extended use.
+- Explore higher-current motor drivers to accommodate potential motor upgrades.
+- Implement a more robust power management system to ensure reliable operation.

 ## Steering <a class="anchor" id="steering-mechanical"></a>